 Even with a jump in satisfaction, Mediacom still ranks below average on channel selection.
 This rise in satisfaction may be related to some programming that was added within the last year, but in terms of every other rating, Mediacom appears to be disappointing its customers.

-Biggest Loser, Channel Selection: DIRECTV
+Needs Improvement, Channel Selection: DIRECTV

 DIRECTV’s channel offerings remained mostly the same this past year but prices rose, so this slip in ratings is likely related to customers feeling that they are getting less bang for their buck in programming.